abarbieu/abarbieux-frontend/README.md

 # Portfolio Website Front End Interface

-The front end of a fully fledged portfolio website built with ReactJS (NodeJS) in Typescript.
-Includes scripts and components that automatically generate content from photo folders, JSON files, and a back end interface.
+The front end of a fully fledged portfolio website built with ReactJS, React-Bootstrap, Typescript, and NodeJS.
+Includes scripts and components that automatically generate content from photo folders, JSON files, and the back end API.

 ### `Websites:`